In Person and Virtual Counseling (18+)

-I provide individual counseling to adult women ages 18 years and older.
+I provide individual counseling to adult women ages 18 years and older located in South Carolina (SC), North Carolina (NC) and Florida (FL).
 Some of the areas I specialize in include trauma, grief, anxiety, depression, spiritual or church hurt, work/life balance and stresses coming from transitions.
 I especially have a heart for helping young adult women transition into adulthood, especially those who are high performing or feel their life is put together on the outside, but they are crumbling on the inside.
 I provide a safe place where you are free to struggle and show authenticity and honesty.
-I am licensed in North Carolina (NC) and South Carolina (SC) and provide virtual counseling to people located in either state at the time of the session.
-Virtual counseling allows for flexibility, convenience and comfort.

 Christian Counseling (Available Upon Request)